 Over the past few years, we have observed that many students preparing for IELTS fail to score in Reading Section.
-With our experience of training more than 3000 students all over the world, we have observed specific tricks that can boost your Reading scores by at least 1 band on IELTS.
+With our experience of training more than 3000 students all over the world, we have noted specific tricks that can boost your Reading scores by at least 1 band.

 1. Get involved

 You need to be genuinely interested in the subject matter.
 You may not care about a monkey learning to boil potatoes on its own but show some sympathy.
 You may not care about the position of African Americans in the nineteenth century but try to feel their pain.

 If you are not interested in the topic of discussion, your brain feels burdened.
 As a reaction, your brain shuts itself off, filtering important information.
 On the contrary, if you are curious to know about the Winter Olympics games (for example), chances are your brain will pass more information to you.
 You will retain more information about being fatigued.

 2. Why does the author write it?

 The IELTS tastes you on your ability to use English in daily life.
 So, the exam puts the topics which you may come across in daily life.
 (I know you may not come across the dancing dolphins unless you work in zoos, but train schedules are quite important in day to day life.)